-A participant is considered to have completed the study if he or she has completed the MR scan session, one target stimulation session, and one control session.
+A participant is considered to have completed the study if he or she has completed the MR scan session, one sham stimulation session and two active stimulation sessions.

-The end of the study is defined as completion of the second stimulation session as shown in the Schedule of Activities (SoA), Section 1.3.
+The end of the study is defined as completion of the third stimulation session as shown in the Schedule of Activities (SoA), Section 1.3.